Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 The general cutting height of a robot lawn mower can range from 40mm to 100mm.
 If the mowing height is set too low, the blades could get chipped, dulled, or even damaged by the hard surface in your garden.
 If the stones are uneven or have sharp edges, or if your mower is not that advanced, it could be worse, leading to wear and tear on the wheels.

-2. Causing Your Mower to Go Bonkers
+2. Causing Your Grass Mower to Go Bonkers

 Uneven surfaces could cause your friends to lose balance.
 It's the same for our little lawn mowing robots.
 The only difference is that it could potentially get stuck and end up going all over the place, mowing in patterns you’ve never imagined before.
 This is due to the stone paths disrupting the lawn mower's route, resulting in missed patches of grass or uneven mowing.
 Just like a robot, its sensors could get confused by the irregular surface.
 Yes, there's obstacle avoidance, so your mower won't be going around bumping into things, but the 'flawless stripes' you dreamed of won't appear if you stop reading here.